Mortgage

 Pima Tucson Homebuyers Solution Program

 The Pima Tucson Homebuyer’s Solution Program (PTHS) is available for people who want to purchase a home in Pima County (including Tucson).
-This program gives you a 30-year, fixed-rate mortgage with down payment and closing cost assistance in the form of a loan that’s forgiven after you live in the home for three years.
-Through PTHS, you can get financing for up to 100% of your home-buying cost.
+This program offers a 30-year, fixed-rate mortgage with down payment and closing cost assistance in the form of a second loan that can be forgiven after you live in the home for three years.
+Through PTHS, you can get financing for up to 100% of your homebuying costs.
 In other words, you may not need any money for the down payment or other expenses related to the purchase of your home.
-The funds can also be combined with other down payment assistance and a mortgage credit certificate (MCC) (more on this below).
+The funds can also be combined with other down payment assistance and a mortgage credit certificate (more on this below).

 Requirements